-Piedmont Georgia k9 Search and Rescue team is a diverse group of volunteers.
-Our members include community-minded individuals working in law enforcement, firefighters, EMTs, military service, members of the medical profession, animal care workers, computer professionals, retired citizens, & homemakers.
-What we all have in common is a strong sense of community & love for our four-legged family members.
+Georgia Piedmont Region K-9 Search and Rescue team is a diverse group of volunteers.
+Our members have included community-minded individuals working in law enforcement, firefighters, EMTs, military service personnel, members of the medical profession, animal care workers, computer professionals, retired citizens & homemakers.
+What we have all had in common is a strong sense of community & love for our four-legged family members.
 We welcome volunteers & are working hard in fundraising efforts toward enhancing our training programs.

 Much of our time is spent training.
-Most training takes place on Saturdays but team member will train in smaller groups during the week.
+Most training takes place on Saturdays, but team members will train in smaller groups during the week.
 Our team consists of support personnel, dog handlers and their canines.
 All members are required to learn how to be a support person.

 - NIMS 100a, 200a, 700a, 800 and 809

 - GEMA Search and Rescue Operations or Rescue Specialist

 - First Aid Certified

 - Search and Rescue Dog Team License from GEMA